Structural Inference: Interpreting Small Language Models with Susceptibilities: Methods

 and each attention head weight restriction, as well as no weight restriction at all.
 For these experiments we had a batch size of $n=64$, and $\delta h = 0.1$.
 SGLD hyperprameters can be found in \cref{section:sgld}.

-The hardware used for the computation consisted of 4 TPU v4s \citep{jouppi2023tpuv4opticallyreconfigurable} run in parallel, each computing the weight-refined susceptibilities of four heads, and one computing the susceptibility of the full model on every dataset for each of the 30 steps in $S$.
-This took a total of 2 hours to complete.
+The hardware used for the computation consisted of 10 A100 GPUs run in parallel, each computing all weight-refined susceptibilites on all datasets for an evenly distributed subset of $S$, each GPU took about 20 hours to complete its task.